 Innovations in decentralized energy present unprecedented opportunities for businesses to serve the 'last mile' of the energy market.
 There is significant potential for market growth, but much more could be done to catalyze commercially viable businesses that offer value to low-income customers.
 How can we make this work and take the market to the next level?

-Hosted by UNCDF, CleanStart Connect 2013 will bring together people, ideas and opportunities that are co-creating an energy market for the under-served segment.
-This event will focus on the role of finance in building an ecosystem for energy businesses to reach scale and impact.
+Hosted by UNCDF, the inaugural CleanStart Connect event took place in Bangkok, Thailand, on 25-26 November 2013 and brought together people, ideas and opportunities that are co-creating an energy market for the under-served segment.
+The event focused on the role of finance in building an ecosystem for energy businesses to reach scale and impact.
+It considered the following themes:

 - End-user financing through loans and pay-as-you-go schemes;